iswinternear/Function-Frontend2/README.md

 # Function-Frontend

 This program is simple program that demonstrates the functions and displays the values in the frontend of the application.
-This program is a partial requirement for the ETH PROOF: Intermediate EVM Course.
+This program is a partial requirement for the ETH + AVAX PROOF: Intermediate EVM Course.

 ## Description

-This program is written in JavaScript and CSS.
+This program is written in JavaScript and Solidity.
 The program has three main functions:

 connectAccount - which connects the user's metamask wallet